scottcj/Netflix-Data/index.md

 ### Group Members:

 * [Tyler Shanahan](Tyler)
+  * Tyler will be looking at the different tv show ratings and use visualizations to compare different variables.
 * [Connor Scott](Connor)
   * Connor will be looking into merging the IMDB dataset and doing some visualizations using the different countries and ratings.
 * [Andreas Mueller-Immergluck](Andreas)